theforeman/foreman-ansible-modules/develop/_sources/roles/auth_sources_ldap.md.txt

 This role supports the [Common Role Variables](https://github.com/theforeman/foreman-ansible-modules/blob/develop/README.md#common-role-variables).

-Role specific variables should be documented as below:

 The main data structure for this role is the list of `foreman_auth_sources_ldap`.
 Each `auth_source_ldap` requires the following fields:

 - `name`: The name of the authentication source.